 Fraud can arise from Member card PIN's and internet passwords being compromised where not adequately protected.
 It can also arise from other system failures.
-The Credit Union has systems in place which are considered to be robust enough to prevent material fraud.
-However, in common with all retail banking institution, the potential for fraud cannot be totally mitigated and the cost of fraud can be significant.
+The Credit Union has systems in place which are considered to be robust enough to prevent material fraud, including third party arrangements to detect fraudulent transactions.
+However, in common with all retail banking institutions, the potential for fraud cannot be totally mitigated and the cost of fraud can be significant.
 Fraud losses have arisen from card skimming, internet password theft, identity theft and false loan applications.